coreos/coreos-installer/docs/cmd/iso.md

             Automatically run installer, installing to the specified destination device.
 The resulting boot media will overwrite the destination device without confirmation.
+        --network-keyfile <path>...
+            NetworkManager keyfile for live & dest

+            Configure networking using the specified NetworkManager keyfile.
+Network settings will be applied in the live environment, including when Ignition is run.
+If installer is enabled via additional options, network settings will also be applied in the destination system, including when Ignition is run.
         --pre-install <path>...
             Script to run before installation